TheSharks/WildBeastDocs/docs/install_linux.md

 You can test simple functionality by running the `ping` command (With your desired prefix) in a text channel that the bot can see.
 If it answers "Pong!", then congratulations, *you have successfully set up WildBeast!*
 ##Background running WildBeast
-With the current system that we described above, the bot will run but doesn't keep going when you log off but shuts down.
+With the current system that we described above, the bot will run until the SSH session is closed or an error occurs that ends the process.
 How can we combat this?
 The answer is: PM2!

 PM2, short of Process Manager 2, is a Node app intended to run and manage multiple apps running on one account in a Linux environment, which enables more than one process running at a time.